monsoonmaelstrom/book2/book2.md

 By the end of the day, we’ve all had at least six turns carrying Lisette, and I can tell everyone is sick of it, but no one is complaining, even though it took us an extra three hours to cover the same distance today as we did yesterday.

-“I’ll go see about some food,” Giorgi says, when we finally decide on a stopping point.
+“I’ll go see about some food,” Giorgi says, his brown eyes finding mine when we finally decide on a stopping point.

-I look at him in question, and he shrugs.
+I look back in question, and he shrugs.

 “Let us know if you need some help,” I tell him.
 I guess we’ll see what happens.

 He nods and goes off into the brush.

 “What are you teaching my brother?”
-Gavin asks.
+Gavin asks curiously.

 “How to stay alive.
 Hopefully,” I mutter as I slump back onto my pack and stare up at the sky.
 Everyday we’re not in Branton feels like a missed opportunity, an advantage that we’re giving away.